Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Attractivity of Invariant Sets in Deep Neural Networks

-\textbf{Sign invariant sets.} Proposition~\ref{proposition:sign_inv} establishes the existence of sign invariant sets of SGD.
-Here, we demonstrate the stochastic collapse to this invariant set in a minimal model of neural networks---a scalar single neuron model: $f(x;w_1,w_2)=w_2\sigma(w_1 x)$ with $w_1,w_2,x\in\mathbb{R}$.
-Suppose this model is trained via gradient descent with $L^2$-loss $\mathcal{L}(w_1,w_2)=\sum_{i\in [n]}(y-f(x_i;w_1,w_2))^2$ on a non-empty data set $\{(x_1,y_1),\cdots,(x_n,y_n)\}$ such that $\sum_{i\in [n]}x_i^2\neq0$ under the presence of label noise.
-Exploiting Theorem~\ref{theorem:collapsing-condition-1dim-LD-notation}, we can determine the attractivity of the sets. \begin{theorem}[Informal] Let $\{(w_{1,t}, w_{2,t})\in \mathbb{R}^2:t\geq 0\}$ be a stochastic process obeying SGF with $L^2$-loss of a single scalar neuron in a neighborhood $U$ of $A=\{(0,0)\}$, with learning rate $\eta>0$ and amplitude $\zeta>0$ of label noise.
-Suppose the activation function $\sigma:\mathbb{R}\to\mathbb{R}$ is smooth satisfying $\sigma(0)=0$, $\sigma'(0)>0$.
-The invariant set $A$ is stochastically attractive if $\frac{\sigma'(0)\eta\zeta^2}{2} > \frac{\left|\sum_{i \in [n]}x_iy_i \right|}{\sum_{i \in [n]}x_i^2}$. \end{theorem} $\frac{\left|\sum_{i \in [n]}x_iy_i \right|}{\sum_{i \in [n]}x_i^2}$ can be thought of as the signal of the dataset, so Theorem~\ref{theorem:collapsing-condition-sign-invariant-informal-version} states that stochastic attractivity is determined by balancing between signal and noise -- an idea we will see later in Sec.~\ref{sec:linear_teacher_student} as the origin of generalization benefits from stochastic collapse.
-We leave the poof in App.~\ref{app:sign-inv-set-single-neuron}. \textbf{Permutation invariant sets.} Permutation invariant sets correspond to subnetworks with fewer unique hidden neurons.
-An important question is to what extent are permutation invariant sets attractive -- as this would indicate an implicit bias towards a simpler model.
+\textbf{Permutation invariant sets.} Permutation invariant sets correspond to subnetworks with fewer unique hidden neurons.
+An important question is to what extent are permutation invariant sets attractive -- as this would indicate an implicit bias towards a low-rank model.
 We provide intuitive insights into the attractivity of permutation invariant sets through a toy example of a two-neuron neural network in App.~\ref{app:two_neuron_toy_model}.
 More importantly, we empirically test whether permutation invariant sets can be attractive in deep neural networks via experiments using VGG-16 \cite{simonyan2014very} and ResNet-18 \cite{he2016deep} trained on CIFAR-10 and CIFAR-100 respectively \cite{krizhevsky2009learning}.
-Since the ReLU activation has additional symmetry resulting in a potentially larger invariant set \cite{kunin2020neural}, we replace the ReLU with a GELU activation in all our experiments below.
+Since the ReLU activation has additional symmetry resulting in a potentially larger invariant set \cite{kunin2020neural}, we replace ReLU with GELU activation in all our experiments below.
 To detect stochastic collapse to a permutation invariant set, we compute the normalized pairwise distance between parameters for neurons from the same layer, defined by $\text{dist}(w^{(l)}_i,w^{(l)}_j)\equiv\frac{2\|w^{(l)}_i-w^{(l)}_j\|^2_2}{\|w^{(l)}_i\|^2_2+\|w^{(l)}_j\|^2_2}$.
 Strikingly, hierarchical clustering based on this distance reveals multiple large clusters of many neurons with near identical incoming and outgoing parameters after training (Fig.~\ref{fig:permutation_dnn}).
 Such clustering implies SGD implicitly drives weight matrices towards low-rank structures in many layers via attraction towards permutation invariant sets.